 Camera Angles to Try

-There are quite a few angles that can be used when taking a photo that give you endless possibilities and unique perspectives.
+There are quite a few angles that can be used when taking a photo that gives you endless possibilities and unique perspectives.
 However, there are a few basic ones that are good to keep in the back of your mind when deciding how you would like your photo to look.
-Any angle can capture emotion, but each has its own diverse qualities.
+Any angle can capture an emotion, but each has its own diverse qualities.

 - If you are taking photos of babies, this is a great angle to use.
 Infants who can’t yet sit on their own can be difficult to photograph in any way other than from above unless someone is holding them or you put them in something such as a bucket or basket.
 You can take a photo like this both up close as well as farther away depending on if you’d like to focus more on just the face or rather the body as a whole.

 - This angle is especially helpful for newborn images unless you prop them on a bean bag chair.
 Check out this example taken from above.

 - This is the go-to angle and is basically taking a photo straight in front of you.
 Although it is simplistic, it works for a variety of things, such as headshots, family photos, toddlers, etc. Just because you are taking the image this way doesn’t mean that your subjects must be facing you.

 - For example, this image was taken straight forward, however, the subjects were positioned so that only one person was looking at the camera.